 10. Click on the side of “Save as Cut Image” and then “save”

-Just to note: Yes you can save as a “Print then Cut” but then before you cut it you need to remember to change your “fill” option to “no fill”.
+Just to note: Yes you can save it as a “Print then Cut” but then before you cut it you need to remember to change your “fill” option to “no fill”.
 Honestly, I keep my PDF file open and if I need to reference where to place a marking I will.
 But this is my preference to simply “save as a cut image” I rarely mark my patterns but your case may be different 😊

-In my video I show how to add text and lines to your patterns with Cricut’s washable pen if needed.
+In my video, I show how to add text and lines to your patterns with Cricut’s washable pen if needed.
 That is how I mark when I do 👌 So please, if you need clarification please watch the video or leave a comment so I may help further.